wilsonify/wilsonify.github.io/content/recipes/BLENDER RED SAUCE29.md

 ## Instructions
 0 roast bell peppers

-1 Throw all that shit in a blender and run it until the sauce looks saucy.
-You know what the fuck that means.
+1 Throw all that    in a blender and run it until the sauce looks saucy.
+You know what the   that means.
 This will keep in the fridge for 2 weeks, no problem.

 ## Modifications
-Optional, but way fucking worth it.
-Learn how to roast those fuckers up.
+Optional, but way  worth it.
+Learn how to roast those  ers up.